top of page

 Photos

 This might be my most impressive work yet.
 I really put my all into this project and made sure to take my time over multiple classes.
 I plan to paint it with a native american style pattern, then give this to my grandma.
-I really can't overstate how proud of myself I am.
+I really can't believe I did this, last time I tried to coil build it did not go well.

 Clay Bust